shallowx/ephemq/README.md

 ## How to build

-For the detailed information about building and developing Meteor, you require the following to build Meteor:
+For the detailed information about building and developing Meteor, please visit the [developer guide]().
+This page only gives very basic information.

+You require the following to build Meteor:

 * Latest stable [OpenJDK 21](https://adoptium.net/)
 * Latest stable [Apache Maven](https://maven.apache.org/)